-The Hobbycraft program includes ceramics, crochet and art.
-All inmates interested in participating in the Hobbycraft program must submit a copout to Recreation.
+The Hobbycraft program includes painting, drawing and crochet.
+All inmates interested in participating in the Hobbycraft program must submit a copout to recreation staff.
 All Hobbycraft projects must be mailed out through the Recreation Department.

-Disciplinary action for disregarding ceramics, crochet and art programs is as follows: Participants are not allowed to sell, loan, or give hobby craft projects or supplies to other inmates.
-If an inmate participant is found engaging in such activities, he will be suspended from the program.
-The degree of the suspension will be as follows: First Offense - 2 weeks
+Participants are not allowed to sell, loan, or give hobby craft projects or supplies to other inmates.
+If an inmate participant is found engaging in such activities, he could be suspended from the program.
+The degree of the suspension will be as follows:

-Second Offense - 30 days

-Third Offense -Dismiss from the program
+First Offense - 2 weeks Second Offense - 30 days Third Offense -Dismiss from the program